 Tajikistan (2017): Shakhdara valley (east of Shavoz village)

-Immediately after returning from the Badomdara and Rostovdara valleys (see here), we spent one day traveling (by car) in the upper Shakhdara valley.
-On the way, we did an excursion to Durumkul lake in the Durumdara side-valley.
+Immediately after returning from the trek in Badimdara and Rostovdara valleys (see here), we spent one day traveling by car in the upper Shakhdara valley.
+On the way we did an excursion to Durumkul lake in the Durumdara side-valley.

 The Shakhdara valley seen from the village of Shavoz at the entrance of the Badomdara valley.

 Narrow side canyon further up in the Shakhdara valley past the village of Shohirizm.

 Village of Vrang seen from the ″road″ toward Durumkul lake.